New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 • Hosetops (long socks) (prs) – 1

-This was a considerable amount of clothing and equipment to bring into stock for issues and for stockholding, not forgetting that the old uniforms and equipment that was been exchanged had to be sorted, stored and disposed of.
-To manage the workload, infrastructure was required, along with additional personnel.
-To supplement the NZOC military personnel, civilian labour was utilised.
-Under the control of a supervisor know as a Rais (Arabic: رئیس; also spelled Raees), teams of workers known as Fellaheen (Arabic: فلاحين, fallāḥīn) came into the BOD each day,[8] Over time locally employed civilians not only carried out labouring work but also more complex warehousing and clerical functions providing a level of continuity that soldiers because of the demands of soldiering are often unable; to maintain.
+This was a considerable amount of clothing and equipment to bring into stock for issues and stockholding, not forgetting that the old uniforms and equipment that had been exchanged had to be sorted, stored and disposed of.
+Infrastructure and additional personnel were required to manage the workload.
+Civilian labour was utilised to supplement the NZOC military personnel.
+Under the control of a supervisor known as a Rais (Arabic: رئیس; also spelt Raees), teams of workers known as Fellaheen (Arabic: فلاحين, fallāḥīn) came into the BOD each day,[8] Over time locally employed civilians not only carried out labouring work but also more complex warehousing and clerical functions providing a level of continuity that soldiers because of the demands of soldiering are often unable; to maintain.

 Liaison with the RAOC depots was the key to the success of the NZ BOD.
-Held on the establishment of the NZ BOD, NZOC Liaison staff were attached to RAOC depots for the duration of the war, NZOC liaison staff served in both clerical and store positions.
-First, the NZOC had no combined corporate history of ordnance procedures, so the attachment enabled NZOC members to become familiar with current RAOC procedures, and secondly, it allowed NZOC staff in RAOC depots to directly manage and process New Zealand demands.[9]
+Held on the establishment of the NZ BOD, NZOC Liaison staff were attached to RAOC depots for the duration of the war.
+NZOC liaison staff served in both clerical and store positions.
+First, the NZOC had no combined corporate history of ordnance procedures.
+Hence, the attachment enabled NZOC members to become familiar with current RAOC procedures, and secondly, it allowed NZOC staff in RAOC depots to manage and process New Zealand demands directly.[9]

-In June 1940, Lt Col King departed for England, where he facilitated the Ordnance support for the 2nd Echelon of the 2NZEF, which had been diverted to England rather than Egypt, leaving Major Andrews managing all the NZOC maintenance and supply functions in Egypt.
-With the 3rd Echelon arriving in Egypt in September 1940 planning on the future of the NZ BOD and the overall NZOC commitment to the NZEF with the drafting of new establishments underway.
-Correspondence between Andrew and King describes the growth of the NZ BOD into a quite large depot.[10]
+In June 1940, Lieutenant Colonel King left for England to oversee Ordnance support for the 2nd Echelon of the 2NZEF, which had been redirected to England instead of Egypt.
+This left Major Andrews responsible for managing all NZOC maintenance and supply functions in Egypt.
+With the arrival of the 3rd Echelon in Egypt in September 1940, plans were made for the future of the NZ BOD and the overall NZOC commitment to the NZEF, including the drafting of new establishments.
+Correspondence between Andrews and King documents the expansion of the NZ BOD into a significant depot.[10]

 BOD October 1940